eric-tang40/softdev_springfinal/README.md

 ## Database Code

-IMPORTANT: You must comment out two lines of code before migrating the database models.
+IMPORTANT: If you have an error migrating, you must comment out two lines of code before migrating the database models.

 First, in billboard/billboard/settings.py, in the Installed Apps: 'django.contrib.admin'.
 We have left a comment denoting this.